hongxinli/Dijit-Tree-CheckBox/Store.md

 which are either passed to the store constructor as the "data" keyword argument or by means of a URL using the "url" keyword argument.
 Either way, the store expects the data to be an array of plain objects.
-The following is a valid object array:
+The following is an example of a valid object array:

 ```javascript
 var myData = [